By Valerie LaRobardier

 See putnamhistorymuseum.org for library hours and links for researching Putnam County genealogy.
 Visitors must submit the research request form provided and make an appointment in advance so that staff can be prepared.

 LaRobardier is a professional genealogist and president of the Dutchess County Genealogical Society.
 Every other month, she will discuss strategy and resources for research in Dutchess and Putnam counties and answer queries from readers.
-She can be reached at [email protected] Click here for more of her columns.Did you find this article useful or informative?
+She can be reached at firstname.lastname@example.org.
+Click here for more of her columns.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.